nocomplexity/securitybydesign/securityarchitecture.md

 To create a sustainable solution to reduce cyber security threats is to create a solution architecture.
 Within this architecture you design a solution that meets your functional requirements.
 But this architecture is also to match design the protection measurements needed based on your risk analysis.

 The perfect solution to reduce security to zero does not exist.
-An solution architecture helps in the process of optimizing and controlling your risks.
+A solution architecture helps in the process of optimising and controlling your risks.

-A good way to really speed up creating your solution architecture is of course to use this reference architecture as basis.
+A good way to really speed up creating your solution architecture is of course to use [this reference architecture](https://nocomplexity.com/documents/securityarchitecture/introduction.html) as the basis.

 A Security Architecture describes how security measurements are positioned.
 Measurements can be process related or be implemented by a security product such as a SIEM system.